Education

 It's worth noting that there is a lot of debate over copyright laws governing AI content.
 Each country has different laws.
 Additionally, each platform has its own terms and conditions related to content generated with its AI-powered tool.
 So it's important to read the details before use if you plan to publish or license your music.

-If you are interested in hearing music from some of the leading figures in contemporary AI generated music then check out the music of Arca, Holly Herndon, and Toro y Moi for inspiration.
+If you are interested in hearing examples of those benefits from some of the leading figures in contemporary AI-generated music, then check out the music of Arca, Holly Herndon, and Toro y Moi for inspiration.

 BandLab Song Starter is a good way to break writer's block if you are content with composing from a completely random starting point.
 The composition begins with a roll of virtual dice, the only other parameter is a mood button with morning, day, and night modes.
 Once you hit a musical idea you like it can be exported to studio mode where it is broken down into stems.
 There isn't very much depth to this tool but it is incredibly easy to use.
 BandLab Song Starter it's a beginner-level AI-powered music generator.